LearnersGuild/foundations-livecode-practice/pets/README.md

 For the `/` route for this app, write JavaScript that turns the background of any cell containing the species name gray (#eee) on mouseover, and returns it to white on mouseout.

+You may use vanilla JS or jQuery.

 - [ ] __10:__ Each species table cell has at least one event listener.
 - [ ] __10:__ The cell background turns gray (#eee) when the mouse is over the cell.
 - [ ] __10:__ The cell background returns to white when the mouse leaves the cell.
+- [ ] __10:__ The JavaScript is contained in a separate file from the HTML.